Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: The solution via saturation and generalized AGK theorem

 I also indicate the average values of $N_{\mathrm{conn}}$ for the three event classes.
 One sees that $\left\langle N_{\mathrm{conn}}\right\rangle $ varies considerably between the different classes, and so does $Q_{\mathrm{sat}}^{2}$.\\

 In Fig. \ref{q2sat-vs-xpe-1},

 I show results for PbPb at 2.76 TeV.
 Here, the variation of the average $N_{\mathrm{conn}}$ values is quite moderate, and towards central collisions $Q_{\mathrm{sat}}^{2}$ even ``saturates'' (no variation anymore).
-Correspondingly, $Q_{\mathrm{sat}}^{2}$ varies little from semi-peripheral towards central events, in paricular compared to the strong variation of $Q_{\mathrm{sat}}^{2}$ with the event activity in pp scattering. \\
+Correspondingly, $Q_{\mathrm{sat}}^{2}$ varies little from semiperipheral towards central events, in particular compared to the strong variation of $Q_{\mathrm{sat}}^{2}$ with the event activity in $pp$ scattering. \\